4d/docs/docs/commands-legacy/dialog.md

 In the *form* parameter, you can pass:

 * the name of a form (project form or table form) to use;
 * the path (in POSIX syntax) to a valid .json file containing a description of the form to use.
-See [Form file path](/4Dv20R6/4D/20-R6/Dynamic-Forms.300-7003255.en.html#3699744);
+See *Form file path*;
 * an object containing a description of the form to use.

 Optionally, you can pass parameter(s) to the *form* using the *formData* object.
 Any properties of the *formData* object will then be available from within the form context through the [Form](form.md) command.
 For example, if you pass an object containing {"version","12"} in *formData*, you will be able to get the value of the "version" property in the form by calling: